allysonw/dental-cms/notes.md

 DONE

 ## STEP 2: Build out app
+# Implement omniauth for google
+DONE

-# 1) Implement omniauth for google and facebook
+# Implement omniauth for facebook

-# 2) Create CRUD for patients and appointments
+# Create CRUD for patients and appointments

 ## STEP 3: come back LATER and add in ability for patients to log in
 This means at first there are no user roles needed - only doctors ever log in